Tim Wu: Why the Courts Will Have to Save Net Neutrality - Slashdot

 Basically, the FCC wants to reclass ISPs from Title II utilities to Information Services and let the FTC and market dictacte what is and isn't acceptable behavior.
 It's not like the FCC doesn't believe in Neutrality, they just don't think they are the body that should enforce it through heavy handed regulation.

 I can only hope that there will be a sudden outbreak of common sense and that the courts will uphold net neutrality.
 ISPs should really only be access providers whom can optionally offer their own competing content services without harming competition by charging extra for access to, and throttling, the competition.
 Big Telecom has complained about the expense of building out their networks and maintaining them.
-Really, these networks have been subsidized by government granting them duopolies, or in some ca
+Really, these networks have been subsidized by government granting them duopolies, or in some cases, monopolies.
+And in other cases, municipalities have offered tax breaks to Big Telecom for building out high speed data, which in effect, is a tax payer subsidy.

+I do not want a return to the days of AOL, Prodigy, and CompuServe.
+Those days were truly walled gardens.
+You could not send email outside of those services.
+Bulletin boards were open only to subscribers and there was no sharing of content amongst the online services.
+If you wanted information on both a CompuServe and an AOL forum, you'd need subscriptions on both services.
+Then, as if to add insult to injury, you were sometimes charged exorbitant per minute usage fees on top of the monthly fee.
+Perhaps, the only more generous of services was Prodigy.
+At least with Prodigy, it was just about an all you can eat.

 ...the Courts Will Have to Save Net Neutrality (Score:2)